hwt3/HwtTypo3HwtKesearchExtended/README.md

 Name the extension folder "hwt_kesearch_extended"!

 ###About:
 This TYPO3 extension extends the ke_search extension.
+It adds the following features and better integrates in the TYPO3 backend styling.

+###Features:
+- Suggest wizard to select/group fields for page selection in ke_search <= 2.1.0
+- Adds ke_search with pagetree icon to "sysfolder contains" selection
-It adds the suggest wizard to select/group fields for page selection and the possibility to disable unneeded indexer types via extension settings.
-It changes the layout of the ke_search backend module to better integrate in TYPO3 backend look.
+- Possibility to disable unneeded indexer types via extension settings
+- Changed layout of the ke_search backend module to better integrate in common look and feel

 ## Versions
 0.0.x for ke_search 1.8.4, untested for >1.8.4